A Test-Time Learning Approach to Reparameterize the Geophysical Inverse Problem with a Convolutional Neural Network: Acknowledgments

 \section{Acknowledgments}

+This research was supported by funding from the NSERC Discovery Grants Program and the Mitacs Accelerate Program.
 We thank Jorge Lopez-Alvis for his comments and suggestions on paper writing.
-We would also like to thank Doug Oldenburg, Devin Cowan, Joseph Capriotti, John M. Weis, Johnathan C. Kuttai, Jingrong Lin and Santiago Soler for their invaluable guidance and advice on the use of SimPEG.
+We would also like to thank Doug Oldenburg, Devin Cowan, Joseph Capriotti, John M. Weis, Johnathan C. Kuttai, Jingrong Lin and Santiago Soler for their invaluable guidance and advice on the usage of SimPEG.